They assume perfection, and we all know how that goes.

 To protect email communications, there’s PGPTool Using PGP in the past was complex and too difficult for the average person.
 PGPTool has simplified it significantly.
 Get PGPTool before it’s banned or has a backdoor added.

 Thunderbird has a tool to use OpenPGP to encrypt emails.
-I’ve never tried it as the recipent need to be using Thunderbird, but it might work if you’ve prearranged with others to all use Thunderbird.
+I’ve never tried it as the recipent needs to be using Thunderbird, but it might work if you’ve prearranged with others to all use Thunderbird.

 Encryption backdoors would make file encryption useless.
 I’ve seen too many news stories of tools that are only supposed to be used for law enforcement purposes under strict use requirements being used by an individual within a department for personal reasons, usually for illegal purposes.